MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 - img: The used image size.
 Images are always resized to the same size, so only one value is required.
 - batch: The batch size.
 - patience: The patience of how many epochs training should stop without an improvement.
 Setting this argument to zero disables the patience.
 - weights: The pretrained weights that should be used for initialization.
+They are downloaded automatically in case they are not present.
+Available weight options are listed [here](https://github.com/ultralytics/yolov5/tree/master/models).

 Example hyperparameter configuration file: